imalikov/pine_script_docs/source/language/Arrays.rst

 `array.new_box() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}new_box>`__ and
 `array.new_table() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}new_table>`__.

-When declaring an array, you can initialize all elements in the array using the ``initial_value`` parameter.
+When declaring an array using one of the array creation functions, you can initialize all elements using the ``initial_value`` parameter.
 When no argument is supplied for ``initial_value``, the array elements are initialized to ``na``.
-The following declaration creates and array ID named ``prices``.
+The following declaration creates an array ID named ``prices``.
 The array is created with two elements, each initialized with the value of the ``close`` built-in variable on that bar:

 ::

     prices = array.new_float(2, close)

-You can also use `array.from() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}from>`__ to create an array and intialize it with different values at the same time.
+You can also use `array.from() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}from>`__ to create an array and initialize it with different values at the same time.
 `array.from() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}from>`__ infers the array's size and the type of its elements, which must be consistent, from the arguments supplied to the function when calling it.
 Similarly to ``array.new_*()` functions, it accepts "series" arguments.

-Both these lines will create a "bool[]" array with the same two elements:
+All three of the lines of code below will create identical "bool" arrays with the same two elements:

 ::

     statesArray = array.from(close > open, high != close)
     bool[] statesArray = array.from(close > open, high != close)
+    array<bool> statesArray = array.from(close > open, high != close)